AdoriZahard/hi3er/docs/index.md

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----:
 Early | Veil of Tears | The Lonely Moon
-Mid | Forget-Me-Not / Gold Goblet / Rainbow of Absence | Because of You (F5 Shop)
-Late | Key to the Deep | The Lonely Moon OR Dreamful Gold
+Mid | Forget-Me-Not / Gold Goblet / Rainbow of Absence | The Lonely Moon OR Dreamful Gold Late | Key to the Deep | The Lonely Moon OR Dreamful Gold

 !!! note